 Many landowners also get foresters to put together a more comprehensive management plan.
-A good plan will usually include an inventory, identification of key habitats, a clear description of your objectives and strategy for achieving them, and a near term action plan.
+A good plan will usually include an inventory, identification of key habitats, a clear description of your objectives and strategy for achieving them, and a near-term action plan.
 Implementing a plan likely also means the forester will help you with boundary lines, road building, and improving wildlife habitat.

-Some landowners formalize their forester connection over a longer term property management agreement.
+Some landowners formalize their forester connection over a long-term property management agreement.
 Much like a pediatrician takes responsibility for the health of your children, including wellness checks, vaccinations, early detection, and treatment of illness, a forester can monitor your woods and guide you through the actions to keep your forest healthy.

 The most important thing to remember when hiring any service professional is that they will be working for you.
-So make sure to choose someone that listens to you, understands what you need, and with whom your can build a good working relationship.
+So make sure to choose someone that listens to you, understands what you need, and with whom you can build a good working relationship.
 It's not uncommon for a good forester relationship to start with a single project, and develop into a long-term connection with the land as it passes from one generation of owners to the next.